hackkosice/new-web/content/other/preview-all-sections.md

 And *I can* use **markdown**!
 {{< /section >}}

+{{< section type="narrow" >}}
+Just a narrower section, nothing more.

+We always aspired to give something back to our 'home' community - before, we gave talks at some high schools about international opportunities and helped younger students with their applications to study abroad.
+{{< /section >}}

 {{< section type="banner" config="banner1" >}}
 Come and build your wildest ideas in 24 hours, surrounded with great designers, <br/>entrepreneurs, ideators and free food.
 {{< /section >}}